 What about gluten, dairy, and sugar?

 There are legitimate reasons why a dancer might need to avoid gluten (like being diagnosed with Celiac disease).
-Also, dancers struggling with lactose intolerance often find relief from reducing and/or omitting dairy from their diets.
-But going gluten- and/or dairy-free without a medically-diagnosed allergy or intolerance can be a slippery slope into disordered eating.
+Also, dancers struggling with lactose intolerance often find relief from reducing or omitting dairy from their diets.
+But going gluten- or dairy-free without a medically-diagnosed allergy or intolerance can be a slippery slope into disordered eating.
+Food intolerance tests (IgA tests) are largely unproven.
+These tests are expensive, not covered by insurance, and reflective of exposure to certain allergens (without enough evidence for diagnosis).

-In regard to sugar, despite some very rare exceptions (like fructose malabsorption), intolerances to sugar are extremely uncommon.
+Regarding sugar, despite rare exceptions (like fructose malabsorption), intolerances to sugar are extremely uncommon.
 Since sugar is the body’s primary fuel source, especially for active dancers, any suspected need for avoidance should be taken up with a licensed professional (like a Registered Dietitian Nutritionist).
+Here’s an article uncovering everything you should know about suspected gluten and dairy intolerances.

 For dancers who do not have food allergies, the impact can still be felt among allergy-free zones.
-In response to the rise in food allergies over the years, some dance schools require the omittance of high-allergen foods (like peanuts and tree nuts) from their studios.
-Since peanuts and tree nuts are oftentimes convenient snacks for dancers (especially those choosing a plant-based lifestyle), it can be difficult to construct replacements that offer a comparable nutritional profile.
+In response to the rise in food allergies, some dance schools require omitting high-allergen foods (like peanuts and tree nuts) from their studios.
+Since peanuts and tree nuts are convenient snacks for dancers (especially those choosing a plant-based lifestyle), it can be difficult to construct replacements that offer a comparable nutritional profile.

 Allergy-friendly Studio snacks

-- Edamame, either in the pods or shelled drizzed with EVOO and a dash of sea salt
+- Edamame, either in the pods or shelled drizzled with EVOO and a dash of sea salt

 - Smoothies made with coconut milk, protein powder, frozen fruit, ground flax, and greens.

-- Sliced veggies and crackers with sunflower seed butter.
+- Veggies and crackers with sunflower seed butter.

 - Legume pasta can be made with a variety of sauces.